 1. Introduction

-The rapid growth of the digital payments within the emerging economies and more so in BRICS nations including Brazil, Russia, India, China, and South Africa attracted the attention of numerous scholars and researchers not to mention industry reports as well.
-Digital payment systems with mobile payments, web-based banks, and web-based stores have changed how financial transactions were utilised.
-In addition to augmenting accessibility, such systems have served to develop broader financial inclusivity under which unbanked groups had access to formal financial systems.
+The rapid growth of digital payments within the emerging economies and more so in BRICS nations, including Brazil, Russia, India, China, and South Africa, attracted the attention of numerous scholars and researchers, not to mention industry reports as well.
+Digital payment systems with mobile payments, web-based banks, and web-based stores have changed how financial transactions are utilised.
+In addition to augmenting accessibility, such systems have served to develop broader financial inclusivity under which unbanked groups have had access to formal financial systems.
 Digital financial inclusion is made possible by both the technological advancement and governmental support of these mobile payment services, thereby bringing to the fore the use of mobile payment platforms, such as WeChat Pay, AliPay in China, Paytm and PhonePe in India, and M-Pesa in South Africa, which facilitate it (Li and Zhang, 2022; Yadav and Kumar, 2022).
 However, despite this phenomenon, the extensive adoption of digital payments is predetermined by two factors the absence of the internet, the threat of cyber attacks, and online illiteracy, which are predominant in the countryside (Molla and Dey, 2022).
-Awareness of these drivers and barriers would be critical to the policymakers, financial intermediaries and fintech entities interested in simplifying the digital payment system thus rendering it functional across more BRICS markets.
+Awareness of these drivers and barriers would be critical to the policymakers, financial intermediaries and fintech entities interested in simplifying the digital payment system, thus rendering it functional across more BRICS markets.

-The primary purpose of the study is to figure out the dynamics of digital payments evolution in BRICS countries, and specify the manner in which the above-mentioned technological, regulatory, and socio-economic factors provoke the extent of implementing such technologies.
-The secondary data collected due to the given study is presented in various online and offline accounts, mobile wallets (e.g., AliPay and WeChat Pay), bank-based (e.g., UPI in India), and traditional payment platforms such as POS and cash transaction.
+The primary purpose of the study is to figure out the dynamics of digital payments evolution in BRICS countries, and specify the manner in which the above-mentioned technological, regulatory, and socio-economic factors provoke the extent of implementation such technologies.
+The secondary data collected due to the given study is presented in various online and offline accounts, mobile wallets (e.g., AliPay and WeChat Pay), bank-based (e.g., UPI in India), and traditional payment platforms such as POS and cash transactions.
 Government reports, such as the one published by the World Bank and IMF, and those published by financial databases and reports by players in the fintech industry, would serve as valuable sources of information on the evolution and future outlook of digital payments in these countries (Chakrabarti and Singh, 2022).
-The aggregate analysis of digital payment adoption is made possible by a combination of these varying platforms and the data that is reachable through these platforms.
-As the BRICS nations have diverse technological platforms, state subjectivities, and cultural orientations towards digital monetary offerings, the cross-comparative analysis of all states sheds more light on the efficient policies and practice worth imitating by other developing economies.
+The aggregate analysis of digital payment adoption is made possible by a combination of these varying platforms and the data that is accessible through these platforms.
+As the BRICS nations have diverse technological platforms, state subjectivities, and cultural orientations towards digital monetary offerings, the cross-comparative analysis of all states sheds more light on the efficient policies and practices worth imitating by other developing economies.